 7 – Spettekaka – Spettekaka

 Spettekaka is a local delicacy, produced and served in Skåne, in the south of Sweden.
-Texturally similar to meringue, Spettekaka is made from a batter of eggs, sugar, and potato flour, slowly cooked on a rotating skewer over an open fire.
+Texturally similar to the meringue, Spettekaka is made from a batter of eggs, sugar, and potato flour, slowly cooked on a rotating skewer over an open fire.

 The process of making Spettekaka takes many hours, and there are just a handful of bakeries left that bake this unique treat.

 Once prepared, this tall, cone-shaped pastry is coated with glaze.
 It’s traditionally served at weddings, birthdays, and celebrations in southern Sweden.